 Angel Tree – In November and December, opportunities are provided to purchase gifts and host parties for children of families in need (Boys Ranch, ChildShare, Carnegie Elementary, children of parents who are incarcerated).

-Community Food Bank of Eastern Oklahoma – New Haven teams help sort and repackage food at the Food Bank that is then distributed to 450 Partner Programs (food pantries, emergency shelters, after-school programs, and senior citizen centers) in 24 counties in eastern Oklahoma.
+Tulsa Food Bank – New Haven teams help sort and repackage food at the Tulsa Food Bank that is then distributed to 450 Partner Programs (food pantries, emergency shelters, after-school programs, and senior citizen centers) in 24 counties in eastern Oklahoma.

 Crosses of Love – A Dutch tradition where church members decorate handmade wooden crosses which are delivered on Palm Sunday to various individuals and families both within and outside the congregation.